 Indicator Exceeds expectation Meets expectation Approaches expectation Below expectation Ability to identify various sources of electricity.
 Correctly and accurately identifies various sources of electricity.
 Correctly identifies various sources of electricity.
 Correctly identifies some sources of electricity.
 With assistance, identifies sources of electricity.

 Ability to set up simple electrical circuits.
 Correctly and procedurally sets up simple electrical circuits.
 Correctly sets up simple electrical circuits.
 Correctly sets up some simple electrical circuits.
 With assistance, sets up simple electrical circuits.
-Ability to classify materials as conductors and non- conductors of Correctly and consistently classifies materials as conductors and non-conductors of Correctly classifies materials as conductors and non-conductors of electricity.
-Correctly classifies some materials as conductors and non- conductors of With assistance classifies materials as conductors and non-conductors of electricity. electricity. electricity. electricity.
-Ability to identify Correctly and Correctly identifies Correctly identifies With assistance, electrical appliances exhaustively identifies electrical appliances some electrical identifies electrical in the locality. electrical appliances in in the locality appliances in the appliances in the the locality. locality. locality.
+Ability to classify materials as conductors and non-conductors of electricity.
+Correctly and consistently classifies materials as conductors and non-conductors of electricity.
+Correctly classifies materials as conductors and non-conductors of electricity.
+Correctly classifies some materials as conductors and non-conductors of electricity.
+With assistance classifies materials as conductors and non-conductors of electricity.
+Ability to identify electrical appliances in the locality.
+Correctly and exhaustively identifies electrical appliances in the locality.
+Correctly identifies electrical appliances in the locality Correctly identifies some electrical appliances in the locality.
+With assistance, identifies electrical appliances in the locality.
 Ability to identify safety measures when handling electrical appliances.
 Correctly and exhaustively identifies safety measures when handling electrical appliances.
 Correctly identifies safety measures when handling electrical appliances.
 Correctly identifies some safety measures when handling electrical appliances.
 With help, identifies safety measures when handling electrical appliances.

-Strand Sub Strand Specific Learning Outcomes Suggested Learning Experiences Key Inquiry Questions 4.0 Force and Energy 4.3 Magnetism 10 Lessons By the end of the sub strand, the learner should be able to: a) classify materials in the environment as magnetic or non-magnetic b) investigate the force between like and unlike poles of attraction between two unlike 1.
+Strand Sub Strand Specific Learning Outcomes Suggested Learning Experiences Key Inquiry Questions 4.0 Force and Energy 4.3 Magnetism 10 Lessons By the end of the sub strand, the learner should be able to: a) classify materials in the environment as magnetic or non-magnetic b) investigate the force between like and unlike poles of magnets c) identify the uses of magnets in day-to-day life d) appreciate the applications of magnets in day-to-day life The learner is guided to: identify and collect materials within their environment, sort and group them as magnetic and non-magnetic materials carry out activities showing attraction between two unlike poles and repulsion between two like poles of magnets. discuss the uses of magnets with peers Search for and watch animations showing force between like and unlike poles of magnets.
 How do we identify magnetic materials in our environment?
-2. How are magnets c) identify the uses of magnets in day-to-day life d) appreciate the applications of magnets in day-to-day life poles and repulsion between two like poles of magnets. discuss the uses of magnets with peers Search for and watch animations showing force between like and unlike poles of magnets. magnets used in day-to-day life?
+How are magnets used in day-to-day life?